StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-05-01-rpi_fullnode.md

 `sudo ufw deny 16174`

 If you use SSH to access your RPi, I highly recommend that you use [Screen](https://www.gnu.org/software/screen/manual/screen.html).
-Screen is a wonderful utility that will leave your session running when you disconnect from ssh.
+Screen is a wonderful utility that will leave your session running when you disconnect from SSH.
 This is available via `sudo apt-get install screen` on your RPi.

 To start a session, type:
 ```